-Important: The source and destination buckets don't need to be in the same Region, and the buckets don't need to be in the same Region as the pipeline.
-However, data transfers between Regions incur cost.
-Be sure to review data transfer pricing for Amazon S3.
+Important: The source and destination buckets don't need to be in the same Region.
+The S3 buckets also don't need to be in the same Region as the pipeline.
+However, because data transfers between Regions incur cost, make sure to review data transfer pricing for Amazon S3.

 3. Choose Create Pipeline.